A fellow club member and friend at Berkeley recently posed a question to me, "do you believe in luck?”

 My friend continued to say he did believe in luck, but luck is something that can be created.
 Keep doing the right things, and good things will happen.

 I graduated from Cal around a month ago, and my time there was EPIC!
-Reflecting upon my two and a half years there, I can confidently say that my acceptance was a no-brainer opportunity.
+Reflecting upon my two and a half years there, I can confidently say that attending was a no-brainer opportunity.
 I think no-brainer opportunities happen very few times in one's lifetime, and I think my transfer was the only one I have encountered thus far.
-My intuition nudged me to attend, and my experiences confirmed my hunch that Berkeley was a no-brainer opportunity.
-This led to serendipity: I joined a club and made some amazing friends, had the chance to intern for some cool companies, and finally, developed engineering skills that I wouldn’t have gained otherwise.
+My intuition pushed me to attend, and my experiences confirmed my hunch that Berkeley was a no-brainer opportunity.
+This led to serendipity: I joined a club and made some amazing friends, had the chance to intern for some cool places, and finally, developed engineering skills that I wouldn’t have gained otherwise.
 I want to illustrate how this no-brainer opportunity led to serendipity: a series of incredibly “lucky” events.

 I can confidently say that Berkeley has accelerated my career by 3-4 years.
-In terms of the learning I’ve gained, the people I’ve met, and the perspectives of some of my very cool peers: those experiences are invaluable.
+And in terms of the learning I’ve gained, the people I’ve met, and the perspectives of some of my very cool peers: those experiences are invaluable.
 So hopefully, if or when my next no-brainer opportunity comes along, I’m lucky enough to take the leap of faith.